AkagiNaoko/sql-challenge/README.md

 Next, open the queries.sql file and execute the queries to interact with the database.

-You can modify the queries or add new ones to meet your specific needs.

 Refer to the ERD.png image for a visual representation of the database schema and to understand the relationships between the tables.